openscanhub/openscanhub/docs/development.md

 # Development environment

-As simple as possible development setup for all three major parts of Covscan pipeline.
+As simple as possible development setup for all three major parts of OpenScanHub (OSH) pipeline.
 We want to make it compatible with Python 3.6 (the main Python in RHEL 8, supported for its whole lifetime) so we use that specific version inside and outside of the container.

 ## Kobo

-Because we need to fix issues in Kobo as well as in Covscan, we should use it directly as cloned repository - this allows us to make changes in its code, test them and create a PR from them as quicky as possible.
+Because we need to fix issues in Kobo as well as in OpenScanHub, we should use it directly as cloned repository - this allows us to make changes in its code, test them and create a PR from them as quicky as possible.

 * Switch to the main covscan folder (where covscan, covscand, and covscanhub are).
 * Clone Kobo project: `git clone git@github.com:release-engineering/kobo.git`

-## Covscan worker
+## OSH worker

 Worker depends on some system packages not available from PyPI, needs to run under root user and has kinda complex setup which are all the reasons to run it in a container.

-Build the container via: `podman build -f containers/Dockerfile.worker -t covscanworker .`.
+Build the container via: `podman build -f containers/Dockerfile.worker -t osh-worker .`.

 Update `HUB_URL` and possibly other values in `covscand/covscand-local.conf`.

-## Covscan hub
+## OSH hub

-Because some of the dependencies of covscan hub are also not available on PyPI, we have to use containerized environment with all the important packages.
+Because some of the dependencies of OSH hub are also not available on PyPI, we have to use containerized environment with all the important packages.

-## Covscan client
+## OSH client

-In case the dependencies of covscan client are not available on your system, you can use containerized environment for the covscan client, too.
+In case the dependencies of OSH client are not available on your system, you can use containerized environment for the osh-client, too.

 ### Prepare container images

-Just run `podman build -f containers/Dockerfile.hub -t covscanhub .` and after a while, you'll have container image ready.
-You can do the same in case you need the client image with `podman build -f containers/Dockerfile.client -t covscanclient .`.
+Just run `podman build -f containers/Dockerfile.hub -t osh-hub .` and after a while, you'll have container image ready.
+You can do the same in case you need the client image with `podman build -f containers/Dockerfile.client -t osh-client .`.
 Also, pull container image for the database layer: `podman pull registry-proxy.engineering.redhat.com/rh-osbs/rhel8-postgresql-12`.

 ### Prepare the cluster